sanfinity-Iot/openremote/Developer-Guide:-Setting-up-an-IDE.md

 - Download and install VisualVM from the [visualvm](https://visualvm.github.io/) website.
 - Install the [VisualVM Launcher](https://plugins.jetbrains.com/plugin/7115-visualvm-launcher) for IntelliJ IDEA

-## Executing Manager tests
+## Executing tests

-Any JUnit test can be directly executed.
-Make sure required testing services are running as described in [[Creating a custom project|Developer Guide: Creating a custom project]].
+Any JUnit test can be directly executed, you can create a Run Configuration for the `test` module and run all tests in the IDE.
+Ensure that the `profile/dev-testing.yml` background service stack is running, as described above.